GoogleCloudPlatform/community/tutorials/transparent-proxy-and-filtering-on-k8s-with-initializers/index.md

         --cluster-version 1.7.6 \
         --no-enable-legacy-authorization

-    This command will also automatically configure the kubectl command to use the cluster.
+    This command also automatically configures the kubectl command to use the cluster.

-2. Create service account and cluster role binding for Helm to enable RBAC support:
+2. Create a service account and cluster role binding for Helm to enable RBAC support:

         kubectl create serviceaccount tiller --namespace kube-system